jangerhofer/serverlessS3Upload/ReadMe.md

 There are a plethora of good reasons to use S3 to store your application's file uploads and you can find a much more exhaustive rundown with a quick Google search than I could hope to describe here.
 In short, S3 takes all the fretting out of storing, serving up, and backing up you application's files.

 ## Public Link Mechanism
-Line 23 in `handler.js`: `var uploadURL = s3.getSignedUrl('putObject', s3Params);`
+[Line 23 in `handler.js`](https://github.com/jangerhofer/serverlessS3Upload/blob/master/handler.js#L23): `var uploadURL = s3.getSignedUrl('putObject', s3Params);`

 [This method](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property) asks S3 to generate a single-use link that will allow a browser that is NOT authenticated with AWS to upload a specific file (as specified by the `POST` request outlined below) to the application's S3 bucket.
-That way, the file being uploaded never touches the Lambda server and instead goes directly from
+That way, the file being uploaded never touches the Lambda server and instead goes directly from the browser into storage.

 ## Usage
 _Assuming AWS credentials and Serverless are already configured properly._